EkaBachrudin/EkaBachrudin/README.md

 # 💫 About Me:
-🔭 I’m currently working on PT Mineral Alam Abadi<br>🌱 I’m currently work as web developer
+🔭 I’m currently working on PT Mineral Alam Abadi as web developer <br>

 ## 🌐 Socials: